Alfa Romeo Tonale: Everything we know so far

 The Tonale concept was previously unveiled at the Geneva Motor Show earlier this year.
 Like the Stelvio, it’s fair to say the PHEV crossover will likely have a broader appeal among new car customers as it aims to take on VW Group products like the Seat Arona and VW T-Cross.

 A slim set of headlights and pop-out door handles also feature.
 How much the production car will mirror the striking looks remains to be seen, although Alfa has a history of making models very similar to its production models – remember the SZ and Brera?

-Internally, Alfa is promising a driver-focused cabin.
+Alfa’s trademark interior detailing is present throughout, with sculpted air vents that incorporate their control panel and a plush look offering something different to its competitors.
 The steering wheel has a retro look to it, incorporating a glossy black design with a brushed aluminium trim pieces.

 Alfa Romeo Tonale engines